-The ProFORTRAN Precompiler treats a PL/SQL block like a single embedded SQL statement.
-So, you can place a PL/SQL block anywhere in a host program that you can place a SQL statement.
+The Pro\FORTRAN Precompiler treats a PL/SQL block like a single embedded SQL statement.
+As a result, you can place a PL/SQL block anywhere in a host program that you can place a SQL statement.

 To embed a PL/SQL block in your host program, declare the variables to be shared with PL/SQL and bracket the PL/SQL block with the EXEC SQL EXECUTE and END-EXEC keywords.